Estimating damping and depth parameters

 fig.show()

-The best parameters not only produce a better score, but they also generate a visible more accurate predictions.
+The best parameters not only produce a better score, but they also generate a visibly more accurate prediction.
 In the first plot the equivalent sources are so shallow that we can actually see the distribution of sources in the produced grid.